You're in luck if you’re wondering how to lose weight without counting calories. Weight loss can be easier than you think!

 Drinking calories is fine if you’re consuming dairy foods or protein shakes, but avoid beverages containing calories from added sugar.

-For example steer clear of sports drinks, juice drinks, sodas, lemonade, and sweet tea.
+For example, avoid sports, juice, sodas, lemonade, and sweet tea.

 Avoid alcoholic drinks whenever possible too.
 Wine, beer, hard liquor, and mixed drinks can increase calories quickly without offering your body beneficial nutrients.